lowepowerlab/protocols/autoclave.md

 3. Place the autoclave bin into the autoclave.
    * Biohazard bags shouldn't be touching the sides of the autoclave.
 Biohazard bags should be loosely tied so that steam can escape.
 4. Shut autoclave door and fully secure.
    * 106 Robbins autoclave doesn't seal perfectly unless you babysit it.
-You must hold the door up after starting the cycle until the cycle started & the door seals (~1 min)
+You must hold the door up after starting the cycle until the cycle started & the door seals (~1 min).
+This is also the case for the Steris autoclave on the 2nd floor of Hutchison hall.
+The Castle autoclave has the ability for users to change the temperature.
+PLEASE MAKE SURE THE TEMPERATURE IS NOT CHANGES FROM 121 DEGREES CELCIUS.
 5. Select the proper protocol from the menu.
    <img src="images/autoclave_106_robbins.jpeg" height="200">
    * Liquid =< 2 L = **Cycle 1**